platformio/platformio-docs/core/userguide/device/cmd_monitor.rst

 **Working with binary monitor data**

 When working with binary monitor data in a custom filter, you will need to ensure that the `monitor_encoding` option is set and matches the encoding of the terminal.
 Otherwise, the data present in `text` may be mangled.
-If you are seeing mangled data, try using `latin1`.
+If you are seeing mangled data, try using a single-byte encoding like `latin1`.

 To parse byte-by-byte:

 .. code-block:: python

+  import serial
   from platformio.public import DeviceMonitorFilterBase

   class BinaryDemo(DeviceMonitorFilterBase):